sensu/sensu-alpha-documentation/95-RELEASE.md

 ### Manual event creation and resolution

-Events can now be manually created and manually via the API or sensuctl.
+Events can now be manually created and resolved via the API or sensuctl.
 For more information on interacting with events in Sensu 2.x, see visit our events documentation.

 ### Proxy Entities